HanluGe/Final-Project-32900/README.md

   Unit tests for both Table 2 and Table 3 have been developed to ensure the replication results closely match the original paper.

 - **Additional Files:**
-  The repository also includes supplementary files such as a README, an environment example file (`.env.example`), and other auxiliary scripts to ensure a clear and rigorous project process.
+  The repository also includes supplementary files such as a README, an environment example file (`.env.example`), and other auxiliary scripts to ensure a clear and rigorous project process.(If you want to clone our repository, please ensure you have an .env file (or rename .env.example to .env) and specify the paths for DATA_DIR and OUTPUT_DIR so that the scripts can locate input data and store all generated output files correctly.)

 ---